genotrance/feud/README.md

 eMsg SCI_SETTABWIDTH 2 - set Scintilla to set tab width to 2
 ```

+The `-v` flag prints the return value of the eMsg call and the `-p` flag directs the command to the popup associated
+with the active window.

 The full documentation for Scintilla is available [here](https://www.scintilla.org/ScintillaDoc.html).

 __Settings and Hooks__